jordi-murgo/Sneak32/README.md

 ## 🖥️ Hardware Requirements

-- ESP32 development board (recommended: ESP32-C3-SuperMini)
+- ESP32 development board (recommended: ESP32-C3-SuperMini or other ESP32 variants with PCB antenna or external antenna)
 - (Optional) RGB LED for visual status indication
 - (Optional) Battery for portable operation

 ![ESP32-C3-SuperMini](images/esp32-c3-supermini.png)

-The ESP32-C3-SuperMini is an excellent choice for this project due to its compact size, low cost, and low power consumption.
+The ESP32-C3-SuperMini is a good choice for this project due to its compact size, low cost, and low power consumption.
+However, it's important to note that this model uses a ceramic chip antenna, which may limit its range and data capture capabilities compared to models with PCB antennas or external antennas.

+For optimal performance and range:
+- Consider ESP32 variants with PCB antennas or external antenna connectors.
+- Models with external antennas generally offer the best range and data capture capabilities.

 Other ESP32 variants are compatible with the program by specifying the appropriate board in the `platformio.ini` file.

+### Antenna Considerations:
+1. **Ceramic Chip Antenna (e.g., ESP32-C3-SuperMini):**
+   - Pros: Compact, low cost
+   - Cons: Limited range, may capture fewer data points

+2. **PCB Antenna:**
+   - Pros: Better range than ceramic chip antennas, still relatively compact
+   - Cons: May not match the range of external antennas

+3. **External Antenna:**
+   - Pros: Best range and data capture capabilities
+   - Cons: Larger form factor, may require additional components

+Choose the antenna type based on your specific needs for range, data capture, and form factor.

 ## 📚 Software Dependencies
 - [PlatformIO](https://platformio.org/)